Preview: Indians at Braves

 TV: 7:10 p.m.
 ET, SportsTime Ohio (Cleveland), FSN Southeast (Atlanta)

-Gant is making his fourth straight start since entering the rotation and kept the Braves in the game in each of the first three.
-The 23-year-old earned his first win against the New York Mets on June 17 but could not make it two in a row as he was reached for three runs and seven hits over 5 2/3 innings in a loss at Miami on Wednesday.
-Gant is 0-1 with a 7.36 ERA in four career home games – one start.
+Wisler tossed back-to-back quality starts in his last two outings but was held out of the decision against the New York Mets on Thursday while allowing three runs in 6 2/3 innings.
+The 23-year-old recorded a season-low one strikeout as a starter while walking four against the Mets.
+Wisler will get his first look at the Indians and is 0-3 with a 4.60 ERA in five starts against AL opponents.

-1. Indians SS Francisco Lindor is 5-for-9 with two home runs and four runs scored in the last two games.
+1. Indians 2B Jason Kipnis has hit safely in nine straight games and recorded eight RBIs in the last six contests.

-2. Atlanta RF Nick Markakis is 8-for-17 with four doubles in the last four games.
+2. Braves 1B Freddie Freeman is 5-for-7 with two doubles and a homer in the last two contests.

-3. Chisenhall went 4-for-4 on Sunday and recorded multiple hits in three of the last five games.
+3. Cleveland rookie CF Tyler Naquin recorded six extra-base hits in the last four games.

 PREDICTION: Indians 6, Braves 2